Fight conspiracy theories with Marxism-Leninism

 The right-wing outcry against so-called “Cultural Marxism” and “woke” culture dovetails with this white genocide conspiracy theory, in that it argues that things like affirmative action and diversity, equity and inclusion programs are an insidious plot from “globalists” (another dog whistle) to oppress white people.
 This dovetails with another popular conspiracy theory, that left-wing protest is funded by the “globalists.”
 Often this has been expressed by saying that Antifa, Black Lives Matter and other groups are funded by George Soros.
 These theories all trace their roots back to the anti-Semitic conspiracy theory of the “Protocols of the Elders of Zion,'' based on a forged document detailing an alleged plot for Jewish world domination.

 All of these conspiracies rely on spurious evidence and outright lies, and require a tangled web of guesses and assumptions to string together.
-They attempt to explain events in terms of conspiring groups of powerful elites, who are pulling the strings like super-villains right of comic books.
+They attempt to explain events in terms of conspiring groups of powerful elites, who are pulling the strings like super-villains right out of comic books.
 In reality, history is driven by objective laws, not the whims of secret cabals.

 Nevertheless, there is indeed a financial oligarchy that has come to dominate much of the world.
 But this isn’t some secret cabal operating from the shadows.
 It is the billionaire class of U.S. monopoly capitalists who control many of the world’s financial institutions.
 This class of monopoly capitalists use their money and power to control the levers of state power, to dominate the media, and to maximize profits at the expense of the rest of us.